zawa-kyo/zawa-kyo/README.md

 ### 📚 View my resume

-- 📝 For a detailed overview of my journey, visit my [Resume (Japanese)](https://github.com/zawa-kyo/resume)
+- 📝 For a detailed overview of my journey, visit [my resume (japanese language only)](https://github.com/zawa-kyo/resume)

 ### 📮 How to reach me